atharvaagrawal/Android-WebView-with-Firebase-Group-Discussion/README.md

 # Android-WebView-with-Firebase-Group-Discussion

 ## Introduction:
 This Project is combination of WebView and Firebase Group Chat.

-You Can View this App at Playstore: [](https://play.google.com/store/apps/details?id=com.blogspot.codingatharva.diplomaincomputersciecne)
+You Can View this App at Playstore: [Android App at Google Play Store](https://play.google.com/store/apps/details?id=com.blogspot.codingatharva.diplomaincomputersciecne)

 ***
 ## Project Overview: